diamante-io/Diamante-Net-Core/performance-eval/performance-eval.md

 ### Notable metrics

-See [docs/metrics](docs/metrics.md) for information on metrics exposed by DiamNet-core.
+See [docs/metrics](docs/metrics.md) for information on metrics exposed by diamnet-core.

 ## System metrics
 Tools used to gather those metrics are O/S specific.